Converting a String to an Array in PHP

 • In the first function call, the PREG_SPLIT_NO_EMPTY flag was used.
 Therefore, it removed any empty strings in the output array.

-• In the second function call to convert a string to an array, the PREG_SPLIT_DELIM_CAPTURE flag was used.
+• In the second function call to convert string to array in PHP, the PREG_SPLIT_DELIM_CAPTURE flag was used.
 This saved the delimiter (,) in the output array.

 • In the final function call, the PREG_SPLIT_OFFSET_CAPTURE flag was used, which returned both the starting point and the substring element in the final output array.
 Apple started at 0, banana started at 6, and so on.
 The result is a nested array, with each element and its position.
 This helps in scenarios where knowing the position of each substring is important.